Back on the skis: 7 reasons to start skiing again

 7. Experiences off the slopes

 In general, there is a wide range of leisure activities available off the slopes.
 For a long time now, a successful holiday has not only been about the kilometres of pistes you ski, but also about the relaxation factor at the wellness centre, the relaxation of hiking or sledging in the surrounding area, or the party possibilities at the après-ski.
 A skiing holiday can offer all of this.
-Modern comfort cable cars with WLAN and short waiting times as well as comprehensive snowmaking are standard in many ski resorts, even the smaller ones.
+Modern comfort cable cars with Wi-Fi and short waiting times as well as comprehensive snowmaking are standard in many ski resorts, even the smaller ones.
 This is especially true for ski resorts in Austria, but increasingly also in France and Italy.
 When stopping for a break, guests can expect a stylish hut experience, be it a lounge ambience or rustic wooden interior with deer antlers.
 Pleasure and well-being have thus become a significant part of a skiing holiday.
 This also applies to the leisure programme around the ski day.
 In addition to the classic après-ski, there is tobogganing, concerts, exhibitions, torchlight hikes and carriage rides.
 The list could go on and on.
 So there is something for everyone who wants to do something else after the exciting experience of learning to ski.

 Anyone who has spent a winter holiday skiing knows the magic of this unique sport and nature experience.
 If you haven’t been on skis for a while, now is the time to get back into it.